Lubula/Ecommerce-Customer-Analytics-Using-Machine-Learning/README.md

 # E-Commerce-Customer-Behavior-Analysis

 ## Overview:
-In this project, we explore a dataset containing information about e-commerce customer behavior.
-The dataset includes features such as account length, location code, user ID, session details, transaction history, and churn status.
-Our goal is to apply advanced machine learning models to predict customer churn, segment customers based on their behavior, and uncover patterns in their interactions.
+This repository contains Jupyter notebooks and related resources for analyzing e-commerce customer behavior using various machine learning and deep learning techniques.
+The primary objective is to predict customer churn and segment customers based on their behavior using a combination of supervised and unsupervised learning methods.
+The project is structured into the following key components.

 ### Notebooks & Repository layout